 The only way in and out of these preserved locations of wilderness area are on foot.
 Day hiking only is allowed in areas in order to protect the species of animals calling this place home.

-Naturally where there are mountains, generally speaking there are also sources of water and the Guadalupe's are no exception to this rule.
+Where there are mountains generally speaking there are also sources of water and the Guadalupe's are no exception to this rule.

 People long ago discovered this site.

-Archaeologists have discovered remains of pottery, baskets and other evidence that dates back about 12,000 years ago.
+Archaeologists have discovered remains of pottery, baskets and other evidence that dates back to around 12,000 years ago.

-In more recent times, Apache Indians sought refuge in these mountains but the westward expansion of settlers who ultimately drove most of the Indians onto reservations ended their residence in the Guadalupe Mountains around 1880.
+In more recent times Apache Indians sought refuge in these mountains.
+Around 1880 the westward expansion of settlers ultimately drove most of the Indians onto reservations ending their residence in the Guadalupe Mountains.

 Much lime was secreted from organisms like algae and other small animals which kept building and cementing the skeletons into place in what would eventually become a reef.